mosip/documentation/docs/Master-Data-Services-Functionality.md

 3. Responds with the ID Type Code and Language Code for the ID type created successfully
 4. In case of Exceptions, system triggers relevant error messages as listed below.

-### B. Fetch the List of ID Types based on Language Code
+### Fetch the List of ID Types based on Language Code
 Upon receiving a request to fetch the List of ID Types with input parameters (Language Code), the system fetches the List of ID Types against the Language Code Received

 Refer below for the process: